SwatiBharani/SwatiBharani.github.io/README.md

 <p> Data Pre-processing and useful transformations - <a href='https://swatibharani.github.io/Data%20Transformation.nb.html'>Data Tranformation</a></p>
 <p>Correlation between all combinations of nutrients and my observations as to the "why's" of the correlations- <a href='https://swatibharani.github.io/Correlation%20Analysis.nb.html'>Correlation Analysis</a></p>

+<p> I also like to solve programming problems, done in VBA.
+These problems are taken from www.HackerEarth.com.
+Please click- <a href='https://swatibharani.github.io/'>here</a></to see the solutions>